 The allotment garden Dr. Schreber e.V. in Aachener Strasse, the first allotment garden, shaped the allotment garden movement in Germany.

-The clubhouse is home to the Deutsche Kleingärtnermuseum (German allotment garden museum) as well as the Schreber's restaurant.
+The clubhouse is home to the Deutsches Kleingärtnermuseum (German allotment garden museum) as well as the Schreber's restaurant.
 Particularly tempting is the large beer garden - far away from any street noise and yet only a stone's throw from the Leipzig Arena and the football stadium.

 Freshly tapped beer, also Bavarian and Czech, the unique cold cucumber soup and steaks from the grill in all variations are provided for your physical well-being.
 A historic playground invites the little guests to explore and have fun.